frozeeen/Nap-PHP/README.md

 ## PURE PHP REST API BOILERPLATE

 A very simple `ready-to-use` api boilerplate for small projects.
-As of writing you might encounter bugs and errors that are lurking behind the scene.
-So feel free to edit the source code or inform me about the issue.
+You might encounter bugs and errors that are lurking behind the scene.
+Feel free to edit the source code or inform me about the issue.

 ### Installation